gregjacobs/Autolinker.js/README.md

   attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute), and will not accidentally wrap the inner text of an anchor tag with a new one (which would cause doubly-nested anchor tags).
+- Will do all of this in linear time (`O(n)`) with low constant factors and without the possibility of RegExp backtracking.

 Hope that this utility helps you as well!